Halloween Pet Safety Tips

 What percentage of people dress up their pets on Halloween?

-Pets are family, so it’s no wonder over 20% of people dress up their pets on Halloween.3 However, Remember, some pets may not tolerate costumes at all.
+Pets are family, so it’s no wonder over 75% of pet parents planned to dress up their pets for Halloween in 2022.3 However, Remember, some pets may not tolerate costumes at all.
 If your pet seems stressed or uncomfortable wearing a costume, take it off to prevent unnecessary anxiety on an already scary night.

 Curly brown dog with pumpkin sunglasses